A byproduct of Black America's schizophrenia, Rome Herbert creates music to feel bold and move into greatness.

-Originally from Indianapolis, Rome Herbert is based in small town Muncie with a perspective foreign to many.
+An Indianapolis native, Rome Herbert moves with a perspective foreign to many.
 Growing up, his family stayed in the suburbs northwest in a middle class majority-white neighborhood with a few black people.
 However, due to mental illness in the household, he would frequent the near east side staying with his grandma, a separate world in the hood that lacked the safety of his primary residence.

 The intersection of class, faith, blackness, and mental illness was a revolving door in Rome's life.
 The medium of expression that kept him sane?
 Hip Hop.

 Rome's passionate delivery intertwined with intimate story-telling stems from the split of living between.
 Schizophrenia in his home led to instability, yet also a reference point for living black in America - switching between the white and the black community.
-Hip Hop gave language for fiery proclamations along with relaying vulnerably insecurities - the mode of toning down in the suburbs and maneuvering in the hood.
-His soundscape trends towards cinematic trap - a fusion of dark, orchestral and piano-driven tracks mixed with infectious 808's and drums to punch the anthems.
+Hip Hop gave language for fiery proclamations along with relaying vulnerably insecurities.
+Drawing from the tension of these contexts, Rome creates music for people to feel bold when they listen despite adverse circumstances.